-agreements; consents) E # APLOYEE/PERSONNEL RECORDS • Single Central Register of Employees Keep a permanent record of all mandatory checks that have been undertaken (but not DBS certificate itself: 6 months as above) • Contracts of employment 7 years from effective date of end of contract • Employee appraisals or reviews Duration of employment plus minimum of 7 years • Staff personnel file.
+INTELLECTUAL PROPERTY RECORDS Formal documents of title (trademark or registered design certificates; patent or utility model certificates) Permanent (in the case of any right which can be permanently extended, e.g. trademarks); otherwise, expiry of right plus minimum of 7 years Assignments of intellectual property to or from the School As above in relation to contracts (7 years) or, where applicable, deeds (13 years) IP/IT agreements (including software licences and ancillary agreements e.g. maintenance; storage; development; coexistence agreements; consents) Minimum - 7 years from completion of contractual obligation concerned or term of agreement EMPLOYEE/PERSONNEL RECORDS Single Central Register of Employees Keep a permanent record of all mandatory checks that have been undertaken (but not DBS certificate itself: 6 months as above) Contracts of employment 7 years from effective date of end of contract Employee appraisals or reviews Duration of employment plus minimum of 7 years Staff personnel file.
 Minimum 7 years - subject to safeguarding considerations as described above.
-Do not delete any information which may be relevant to historic safeguarding claims. • Online searches for successful employees Duration of employment plus minimum of 7 years • Payroll, salary, maternity pay records Minimum - 6 years • Pension or other benefit schedule records Possibly permanent, depending on nature of scheme • Job application, interview/rejection records and online searches (unsuccessful applicants) Minimum 3 months but no more than 1 year • Immigration records (Right to Work etc) Minimum - 2 years from end of employment • Health records 7 years from end of contract of employment INSURANCE RECORDS • Insurance policies (will vary - private, public, professional indemnity) Duration of policy (or as required by policy) plus a period for any run-off arrangement and coverage of insured risks: ideally, until it is possible to calculate that no living person could make a claim • Correspondence related to claims/ renewals/notification re: insurance Minimum - 7 years (but this will depend on what the policy covers and whether e.g. historic claims may still be made)
+Do not delete any information which may be relevant to historic safeguarding claims.
+Online searches for successful employees Duration of employment plus minimum of 7 years Payroll, salary, maternity pay records Minimum - 6 years Pension or other benefit schedule records Possibly permanent, depending on nature of scheme Job application, interview/rejection records and online searches (unsuccessful applicants) Minimum 3 months but no more than 1 year Immigration records (Right to Work etc) Minimum - 2 years from end of employment Health records 7 years from end of contract of employment

-ENVIRONMENTAL, HEALTH AND DATA

-- Maintenance logs - Major accidents to pupils (referred to emergency services or RIDDOR report) - Accidents at work records (staff) - Staff use of hazardous substances - Covid-19 risk assessments, consents, notices etc (subject to further review). - Risk assessments (carried out in respect of above) - Data protection records documenting processing activity, data breaches
+INSURANCE RECORDS Insurance policies (will vary - private, public, professional indemnity) Duration of policy (or as required by policy) plus a period for any run-off arrangement and coverage of insured risks: ideally, until it is possible to calculate that no living person could make a claim Correspondence related to claims/ renewals/notification re: insurance Minimum - 7 years (but this will depend on what the policy covers and whether e.g. historic claims may still be made) ENVIRONMENTAL, HEALTH AND DATA Maintenance logs 10 years from date of last entry Major accidents to pupils (referred to emergency services or RIDDOR report) 25 years from birth (longer if safeguarding issues) Accidents at work records (staff) Minimum - 4 years from date of accident, but review case-by-case where possible Staff use of hazardous substances Minimum - 7 years from end of date of use Covid-19 risk assessments, consents, notices etc (subject to further review).
+Retain for now legal paperwork (consents, notices, risk assessments), but not individual test results.
+Risk assessments (carried out in respect of above) 7 years from completion of relevant project, incident, event, or activity Data protection records documenting processing activity, data breaches No limit: as long as up-to-date and relevant (as long as no personal data held)